allisnulll/keyboard/README.md

 - *graphite-home-row*
 - *qwerty-home-row*

-As you can see, these are all combinations of different letter layouts as well as varying amounts of custom keys.
-The goal of all of this is to improve the ability to keep your fingers in the home row, which is why most of the time I use *graphite-home-row*, but being able to toggle things on and off is still useful in many situations.
+These are all combinations of different letter layouts as well as varying amounts of custom keys.
+The goal of this is to improve the ability to keep your fingers on the home row, while still retaining all the regular functionality the regular keyboard layout provides.

 ### **Graphite**
 ```